motiejus/toolshed/README.md

         docker run --name toolshed -v `pwd`:/x -ti --rm motiejus/toolshed "$@" }

-Examples:
+The above will execute the toolshed with `/x/` mounted as the current directory.

+## A few examples

+Rust: statically compile amd64 executable (not even glibc executable):

     $ toolshed cargo build --target x86_64-unknown-linux-musl \
-        --manifest-path=/x/Cargo.toml  # static amd64 executable
+        --manifest-path=/x/Cargo.toml

+Rust: compile for raspberry pi:

     $ toolshed cargo build --target armv7-unknown-linux-gnueabihf \
-        --manifest-path=/x/Cargo.toml  # raspberry pi
+        --manifest-path=/x/Cargo.toml

+View man pages normally not found, say, on osx:

-    $ toolshed man strace systemd.unit  # man pages not found on, say, osx
+    $ toolshed man strace systemd.unit

+Things you may not have in your environment:

     $ toolshed erl  # things that may not reside on your current env

-    $ toolshed /x/some_executable # just nice to have a disposable linux
+In which package does some random file live?

+    $ toolshed apt-file search arm-linux-gnueabihf-gcc-7

+Inspect an executable in a seemingly disposable environment:

+    $ ldd /x/what_is_this

+Compile LaTeX to pdf:

+    $ pdflatex /x/foo.tex

 # Notes

+* Toolshed contains a reasonable netboot environment.
+Network setup is an exercise to the reader.
 * Grep `motiejus` in this repo.
 My public keys are imported in at least 1 place.
-* Toolshed contains a reasonable netboot environment.
-Network setup is an exercise to the reader.